cs10/fa16/checkoffs.md

 **Required**

-* What is deadlock?
-What is the race condition?
+* What is a race condition?
 * Is it always true that splitting a task among 10 “workers” is better than splitting it among 5 “workers”?
 * What is the difference between determinism and nondeterminism, in the context of concurrency?
 * How does Snap! handle concurrency?